 - Foreign Language Characters: If you are backing up files with unusual characters (letters) in the filenames, it is necessary that Windows fully supports these characters from the command line.
 If they can't be viewed correctly from the command line then they can't be backed up correctly by TimeDicer.
 The solution is to add the relevant language for 'non-Unicode programs' (e.g. Chinese) under the Administrative tab in Region and Language setting of Control Panel (for Windows 7, this is found under 'Clock, Language, and Region').

 - Where are backups stored?
-Each dataset (or 'repository'), such as 'userbase', is stored in /home/'username'-'domain' - in the example case above this would be /home/jimones-widgetoffice.
-If you specify a 'basearchive' in your configuration file then this introduces an additional level (or levels) to the repository storage - for instance if basearchive is set to 'archives' then the datasets will be found at /home/jimjones-widgetoffice/archives/.
-For each dataset, there is a sub-directory 'rdiff-backup-data' which holds, in complex and compressed form, all the data about previous versions of files.
-You should never normally need to look here and if you change anything you might break your dataset.
+Each 'archive' is stored in a physical location called a 'repository' at /home/'username'-'domain' - in the example case above this would be /home/jimjones-widgetoffice.
+If you specify a 'basearchive' in your configuration file then this introduces an additional level (or levels) to the repository storage - for instance if basearchive is set to 'archives' then the archives will be found at /home/jimjones-widgetoffice/archives/.
+For each archive, there is a sub-directory 'rdiff-backup-data' which holds, in complex and compressed form, all the data about previous versions of files.
+You should never normally need to look here and if you change anything in it you might break your archive.

 - Relaying Emails with Postfix with/without authentication: If you need to relay your emails through an open smtp mail server (for instance, to prevent outgoing emails being blocked as spam by other mail servers) just add the line relayhost = mail.ispserver.com to /etc/postfix/main.cf, then do sudo postfix reload.
 But if the relaying server requires authentication for your outgoing emails then it is a bit more complicated: